convergence-rfq/convergence-program-library/.autodoc/docs/markdown/rfq/js/generated/instructions/unlockResponseCollateral.md

   makerCollateralTokens: makerCollateralTokensAccount,
   protocolCollateralTokens: protocolCollateralTokensAccount,
   tokenProgram: tokenProgramAccount,
-  anchorRemainingAccounts: remainingAccounts,
+  anchorRemainingAccounts: anchorRemainingAccountsArray
 };

 const instruction = createUnlockResponseCollateralInstruction(accounts);
 ```

-In this example, the `accounts` object contains all of the required accounts for the instruction to execute.
-The `createUnlockResponseCollateralInstruction` function is called with this object as an argument to create the instruction.
-This instruction can then be included in a transaction and sent to the Solana blockchain for execution.
 ## Questions:
  1. What is the purpose of this code?
-- This code defines an instruction and accounts required for unlocking response collateral in a Convergence Program Library.
+   This code defines an instruction and associated accounts for unlocking response collateral in a Convergence RFQ trade.

-2. What external packages are being imported and used in this code?
+2. What external packages does this code depend on?
-- This code imports and uses "@solana/spl-token", "@convergence-rfq/beet", and "@solana/web3.js".
+   This code depends on the "@solana/spl-token", "@convergence-rfq/beet", and "@solana/web3.js" packages.

-3. What is the significance of the "instructionDiscriminator" and "unlockResponseCollateralInstructionDiscriminator" variables?
-- "instructionDiscriminator" is a field in the "unlockResponseCollateralStruct" that is used to identify the instruction type. "unlockResponseCollateralInstructionDiscriminator" is an array of bytes that is used to uniquely identify the instruction when creating a new instruction.
+3. Can this code be edited directly?
+   No, this code was generated using the solita package and should not be edited directly.
+Instead, the solita package should be rerun to update the code or a wrapper should be written to add functionality.